HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     2. LiveSync Push Theme is currently only intended for 1:1, developer : server use.
 Concurrent usage of this command of (i.e. two (2) developers working in the same theme) will produce unwanted errors.
 Similarly, usage of LiveSync Push Theme and [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md) when editing files of the same theme will also produce unwanted errors.
     3. Conflict Detections (and/or Resolutions) are not part of CF212 release.
     4. In any case LiveSync Push Theme is disrupted, disconnect and reconnect again.
+    5. Ensure that you do not trigger the command inside the target local theme path.

 -   **Command description**